zgoethel/imgui-java/README.md

 See an official documentation about how to work with them.

 ##### Important!
 Take a note that multi-viewports api is **VERY** complex to implement.
-It's highly recommended to use `imgui.glfw.ImGuiImplGlfw` class as it's done in the example.
+It's highly recommended to use `imgui.glfw.ImGuiGLFW` class as it's done in the example.
 Otherwise, if you're using your own backed implementation, there are no guarantees it will work.

 ## Using FreeType